 Accurate information about the Phonics Screening Check.

-England’s year 1 Phonics Screening Check (PSC) assesses children’s ability to accurately decode single words using their phonics knowledge and skills.
-It does not assess their language comprehension, visual memory for high-frequency words or ”reading ability”.
-Note, children’s English language comprehension is assessed in the KS2 Reading test taken in the final year of primary school.
+England’s year 1 Phonics Screening Check (PSC) rapidly assesses children’s ability to accurately decode single words, using their previously-taught phonics code knowledge and skills.
+It does not assess their language comprehension, visual memory for high-frequency words or their ”reading ability”.
+Note, children’s English language comprehension is assessed in the KS2 Reading test taken in the final year (Y6) of primary school- but see ‘Is England’s End-of-Primary Reading Comprehension Test Fit for Purpose?’ on this page https://www.dyslexics.org.uk/teaching-all-children-to-read-and-spell/

-By the time of the PSC in mid-June, most year 1 children will have received at least five terms of almost daily, discrete synthetic phonics teaching.
+By the time of the PSC in mid-June, most year 1 children will have received around two years of almost daily, discrete synthetic phonics teaching.
 Their average age will be 6 years and 4 months.

-The check consists of twenty lower-frequency real words and twenty pseudo words.
-All forty words are composed entirely of common (high frequency in print) sound-spelling correspondences which the children will have been taught in their phonics lessons previous to the check.
-The words are changed each year to avoid any possibility of children being taught to memorise them solely by sight.
+The check consists of twenty lower-frequency real words and twenty pseudo/nonsense/nonwords.
+All forty words are composed entirely of common (high frequency in print) sound-spelling correspondences which the children will have been taught in their daily, discrete phonics lessons previous to the check.
+The words are changed each year to avoid any possibility of children being taught to memorise them by sight alone.

 The ‘pass’ mark is released after the PSC has taken place.
 It has been 32 since the first check took place in 2012.
 This “appropriately challenging” expected level was set by about 50 teachers whose schools were involved in the pilot study.